 Fancy: “I thank you!”

-This is quite a formal way of thanking someone.
+This is quite a formal way of saying thank you in French.
 But not as formal as saying “I thank you” in English, which I almost never hear outside a speech.

 With thanks to…